-On September 12, 2022, nine alleged members of ISIS appeared at a Brussels court where they face charges for their connection to the March 2016 Brussels bombings.
+On December 5, 2022, a Brussels court commenced the trial of 10 men who are accused of being members of an ISIS cell that carried out the March 2016 Brussels bombings.
 The March 2016 attacks—in which two suicide bombers launched attacks at Brussels’ Zaventem airport and another struck the city’s metro system—killed 32 people in total.
-The ringleader of the bombings, Oussama Atar, was allegedly a senior figure in ISIS’s intelligence service and purportedly died in Syria in 2017.
+Eight of the defendants are accused of supporting a terrorist cell or supplying the Brussels attackers with weapons and logistical assistance.
+If convicted, nine of the men will be sentenced to life imprisonment, and the other faces a 10-year sentence.
+The ringleader of the bombings, Oussama Atar, was allegedly a senior figure in ISIS’s intelligence service.
+Atar will be tried in absentia as he purportedly died while fighting in Syria in 2017.
 Among the defendants for the 2016 bombings is Salah Abdelslam, a French citizen who was also involved in the November 2015 Paris attacks that killed 130 and wounded more than 350.
-Abdeslam refused to take the stand as he claims the glass-enclosed cubicles used in the trial prevent the defendants from being able to effectively speak with their lawyers.
+The defendants first had their preliminary hearing on September 12, where Abdeslam refused to take the stand as he claimed the glass-enclosed cubicles used in the trial prevented the defendants from being able to effectively speak with their lawyers.
 The trial is expected to last until June 2023.
-A tenth suspect, who presumably died while fighting in Syria, will be tried in absentia.
-(Sources: Agence France Presse, Barron’s, Deutsch Welle, The National)
+On December 12, six defendants refused to attend the bombing trial due to unfair security measures which included two strip searches a day.
+(Sources: Euro News, Agence France Presse, Sky News, National)

 On the morning of March 22, 2016, two suicide bombers—later identified as former ISIS fighter Ibrahim el-Bakraoui and suspected bomb-maker Najim Laachraoui—launched attacks at Zaventem airport, killing 16 people.
 An hour later, another suicide bomber—identified as Ibrahim’s brother Khalid el-Bakraoui—struck the city’s metro system, killing 16 people at the Maelbeek station.
 In the wake of the attacks, Belgium temporarily raised its national threat level to the highest level (four), closed the metro system, evacuated the airport, and shut down two nuclear power plants.
 The attacks also propelled the country into a weeks-long manhunt for attacks suspect Mohamed Abrini, who was arrested alongside several co-conspirators on April 8, 2016.
 (Sources: Reuters, Guardian, New York Times, Guardian, CNN, New York Times)